invoke-ai/InvokeAI/docs/installation/010_INSTALL_AUTOMATED.md

     this, open up a command-line window ("Terminal" on Linux and Macintosh, "Command" or "Powershell" on Windows) and type `python --version`.
 If Python is installed, it will print out the version number.
-If it is version `3.9.1` or `3.10.x`, you meet requirements.
+If it is version `3.9.*` or `3.10.*`, you meet requirements.
+We do not recommend using Python 3.11 or higher, as not all the libraries that InvokeAI depends on work properly with this version.

     !!! warning "What to do if you have an unsupported version"